Tenille Townes: Biography

 On April 13, 2018, Townes announced, through her official Facebook page that she had signed a record deal with Columbia Nashville.
 She released her first single with the label, "Somebody's Daughter," in September 2018, and it became her first to chart, where it reached number 92 on the Canadian Hot 100 and was a Number One hit on the Canadian Country chart dated February 2, 2019.

 In 2018, Townes served as the opening act for all dates for Miranda Lambert and Little Big Town on their joint The Bandwagon Tour.
 In 2019 she appeared on Donovan Woods's album The Other Way, as a duet vocalist on the song "I Ain't Ever Loved No One".

 Townes won four awards at the 2019 Canadian Country Music Association (CCMA) Awards, which included one for Female Artist of the year, and three for "Somebody's Daughter" which won Single, Song, and Video of the Year.

 In 2024, Townes parted ways with her longtime record label, Sony Music Nashville.
 To recognize Townes, and pay tribute to the positive impact she has made through her music and philanthropic efforts, on November 19, 2024, The City of Grande Prairie and Grande Prairie Sunrise House announced the renaming of a portion of 107 Avenue to Tenille Townes Way.

 In 2025, Townes collaborated with fellow Canadian country artist Nate Haller on "Backfire".
+On February 27, 2026, she announced her fourth album, The Acrobat alongside the release of the title track, co-written with and featuring Lori McKenna.
+The album was recorded, produced, and mixed solely by Townes, who also plays every instrument on the project, and is set for release on April 10 via her own Township Records.